Alopias palatasi: Paleoecology

 The majority of A. palatasi fossils are known from Burdigalian to Serravallian deposits of the Calvert Formation in Maryland and Virginia, the Pungo River Formation in North Carolina, and the Coosawhatchie Formation in South Carolina.
 A. palatasi is also occasionally known from the Upper Globigerina Limestone in Malta, which suggests that its distribution was not restricted to the western Atlantic, but extended into the Mediterranean.
 However, A. palatasi fossils have not been found elsewhere in the Old World, though teeth of A. grandis have been found in Belgium.

 The United States East Coast localities have yielded a diverse and rich assemblage of marine vertebrates.
 The Calvert Formation holds twelve genera of cetaceans such as the proto-dolphins Squalodon, Kentriodon, and Eurhinodelphis, the physeteroid Orycterocetus, the mysticetes Mesocetus and Eobalaenoptera, and unspecified beaked whales.
 Other marine mammals include pinnipeds such as the earless seal Leptophoca.
 Of the sharks, fourteen genera are known from the Calvert Formation.
-These include various species of makos, Carcharhinus sharks, tiger sharks, thresher sharks, the giant snaggletooth Hemipristis serra, the early great white Cosmopolitodus hastalis, Parotodus benedenii, Notorynchus, and the otodontids megalodon and its direct ancestor Carcharocles chubutensis.
+These include various species of makos, Carcharhinus sharks, tiger sharks, thresher sharks, the giant snaggletooth Hemipristis serra, the early great white Cosmopolitodus hastalis, Parotodus benedenii, Notorynchus, and the otodontids Megalodon and its direct ancestor Otodus chubutensis.
 The Pungo River and Coosawhatchie Formations hold similar assemblages of marine vertebrates.
-It is notable that A. palatasi fossils have been typically found comingled with C. chubutensis.
+It is notable that A. palatasi fossils have been typically found comingled with O. chubutensis.